latestchatty/webchatty/doc/webchatty-api.md

 ```

 ### GET /v2/getUserRegistrationDate
 Gets the registration date for one or more users.
+If a username does not exist or the user does not have a registration date available, then the user is silently omitted from the result array.

 Parameters:
 - `username=[STR+,50]` - List of Shacknews usernames.